BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 the withdrawal may be completed (or cancelled at any time).
 * for keeping offchain cash ledgers, we have trackers.
 Anyone can launch a tracker service (just running open-source software on top of powerful enough hardware is needed for that).
 With time a tracker is getting trust and userbase if behaves honestly.
 The design is trying to minimize trust in tracker.
+For example, a tracker cant redeem IOU notes made to other parties, as they are signed, and the signature is check in redemption on-chain contract.
+If tracker is disappearing, after some period last tracker state snapshot committed on-chain becomes redeemable without it.
+If tracker is starting censoring notes associated with a public key, by not including them into on-chain update, it is still possible to redeem them.
+There could be different improvements to the tracker design, see "Future Extensions" section,

 ## Basis Contract